 As you can see, SEM can be a very affordable way to market your business, especially if you are willing to do some of the work yourself.
 However, if you want to hire someone to tackle the work for you, an SEM strategy can be more expensive.
 The cost will also depend on how competitive your industry is and how much website traffic you want to generate.

 Pay-per-click advertising is an advertising model in which an advertiser pays a publisher every time an advertisement is “clicked” on.
 Offered primarily by search engines (Google) and social networks (Facebook, Twitter, Instagram, LinkedIn), paid advertising reaches consumers at the right time: When they are open to new information.

 A PPC campaign is non-intrusive and doesn’t interrupt what users are doing online.
 However, just like SEO, a lot goes into building successful pay-per-click advertisements.
-Advertisers have to select the right keywords, organize them into paid ad groups, and develop landing pages optimized for conversions.
+Advertisers have to select the informational keywords, organize them into paid ad groups, and develop landing pages optimized for conversions.

 With PPC advertising, marketers cannot simply pay more for their ads to appear more prominently than their competitors.
-Instead, ads are subject to an Ad Auction, an automated process that Google and other major search engine use to determine the relevance and validity of advertisements that appear on SERPs.
+Instead, ads are subject to an Ad Auction, an automated process that Google and other major search engines use to determine the relevance and validity of advertisements that appear on SERPs.

 There are several components needed to make paid search ads work:

 PPC is a great way to improve your website’s visibility, but it takes a little time to get going.
 The first three months of your campaign should be focused on data gathering.
 This data will help you determine which keywords, target audience, and bids are most effective.
 After that, you can use that information to make your PPC campaign even more successful.
 While a PPC campaign can take some time, if you run a well-optimized campaign, you’ll start seeing a steady stream of leads or sales within a few months.